mourjyaaa/Tesla-Turbine-CAD-Design/README.md

 About the Creator

-This project was designed and developed by an engineering student with a focus on fluid mechanics and innovative turbine design.
+This project was designed and developed by Mourjya Mohin Gogoi, an engineering student with a focus on fluid mechanics and innovative turbine design.
 The project exemplifies skills in CAD modeling, mechanical design, and engineering analysis.